On 12 December 2019, State Parliament passed legislation to significantly reform the regulation of gambling in South Australia.

 The Government has been consulting with key stakeholders on further changes to these regulations that will support the wider gambling reform package coming into effect later this year.

-Key stakeholders, including industry bodies and help service providers have been asked for their feedback on draft:
+Previously, key stakeholders, including industry bodies and help service providers have been asked for their feedback on draft:

 - Gambling Administration Regulations 2020